andrewgeorgemitchell/amwebdev/content/posts/Getting-Started-WIth-Github-Actions/Getting-Started-WIth-Github-Actions.md

 jobs: # Jobs to be run
   run-linters: # Name of job (pretty arbitrary can be called basically anything)
-    name: Lint Code # (!Important) This name is what will show up in the Github UI so its important
+    name: Lint Code # (!Important) This name will show up in the Github UI so its important
     runs-on: ubuntu-latest # Virtual env to use

     steps: